sledorze/HaxeManual/md/manual/types-enum-instance.md

 * as well as `Rgb` taking three `Int` arguments named `r`, `g` and `b`.

-The haxe type system provides a type which unifies with all enum types:
+The Haxe type system provides a type which unifies with all enum types:

 > ##### Define: Enum
 >